VMEX-finance/vmex/packages/contracts/README.md

 Run `yarn install` to install node_modules or update them

-### How to deploy:
+### How to deploy on mainnet:

 run `yarn vmex:node:fork:main` in one terminal (starts up localhost network) as a fork

 metamask should now be able to connect to http://127.0.0.1:8545

-run `yarn vmex:deploy` in another terminal to deploy the contracts and the fork of mainnet on the localhost network
+run `yarn vmex:deploy:fork:main` in another terminal to deploy the contracts and the fork of mainnet on the localhost network

 Or, run `yarn start:dev` to run a node and deploy in the same terminal